home-assistant/developers.home-assistant/docs/dev_101_services.md

 The icon to use for each service action can be defined in the `icons.json` translation file in the integration folder, under the `services` key.
 The key should be the service action name, and the value should be the icon to use.

+In addition, icons can optionally be specified for collapsible sections.

 The following example, shows how to provide icons for the `turn_on` and `turn_off` service actions of an integration:

 ```json